Content Reviewed by:

 In a personal injury case in Charles County, Maryland, the insurance company will represent the Defendant.
 But we still have to serve the Defendant (the person who caused your accident) with a lawsuit personally under the Maryland Rules of Civil Procedure.
 They must turn it over to their insurance company.
 I give them a cover letter advising them to do just that.

 When we get service on the Defendant, they have 30 days to file an “Answer” to our complaint.
+(This is 15 days in District Court.)
 This is simply a formal legal document saying they will contest the case.
 I will get a copy.
+It is usually a formality, and doesn’t tell us much that we don’t already know.

-When they file this Answer, the Court will set the trial date.
+When the Defendant files this Answer in Circuit Court, the Court will then set the trial date.
+Usually they will hold a hearing with the attorneys to clear dates and deadlines.
 The Court will also issue an Order setting deadlines for various things we must do in the case.

 Discovery – Written